scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 ### Pre-discovery is a thing

-Work often happens before Discovery officially begins, and this seems to be called ‘pre-discovery’ in some areas of government.
-There’s little consistency in understanding what pre-discovery is (beyond being work happening before discovery officially begins).
+Work often happens before discovery officially begins, and this is often alled ‘pre-discovery’.
+We currently lack a definition of pre-discovery (it can currenrly signify any work that happens before discovery officially begins).

 Things we might want to explore:

-- Is it used to test the case for a discovery happening?
+- Is pre-discovery used to test the case for a discovery happening?
 In which case, is it better described as something like ‘discovery proposal’?
-- Is this used to build the brief for a discovery team?
+- Is pre-discovery used to build the brief for a discovery team?
 In which case, is it better described as something like ‘discovery initiation’?
-- Is this a way of meeting a deadline to start a discovery, before the conditions are right for the discovery to genuinely begin?

 ### Brief for discovery varies in format, clarity, and route to team

-We didn’t see much consistency in discovery briefs.
-They vary from conversations, to emails, to clear briefing documents.
+The format for a brief can vary from conversations, to emails, to clear briefing documents.
 This does not necessarily matter, in itself.
 However, Service Managers and teams report that they can spend time (days, sometimes more than a week) clarifying the brief for discovery.

 Things we might want to explore: